rhherrera/swapi/README.md

 9. run `npm install`
 10. run `npm start`
 11. A browser should open pointing to the url `http://localhost:3000` there you have the app.
 Enjoy it :)

+Some extra comments:
+1. Inside the file inspector you will find a multi-dropbox for filtering, allowing to select or unselect all.
+2. The load more works propertly with or without filters.
+3. The API support sorting by any field, but the frontend doesn't.